 - The scent may be overpowering for some.

 Lifeless, dull hair weighing you down?
 Well, not anymore!
 With this leave-in conditioner spray from Botanic Hearth, your chemically treated hair will be hydrated and nourished in no time.
 The hydrolyzed wheat protein in this product quickly penetrates the hair shaft and is absorbed by the inner fibers of your hair, leaving your hair healthy.
-The hydrolyzed silk protein further protects the hair from heat and pollutants and assures a smooth and silky finish with each wash.
-The lightweight formula also contains lemongrass extract, jasmine extract, rosehip oil, and aloe vera gel – all of which add volume, shine, and help tame those wild locks.
+The hydrolyzed silk protein has proven efficacy in protecting the hair from heat and pollutants and imparting a smooth and silky finish with each wash.
+The lightweight formula of the heat protectant conditioner also contains lemongrass extract, jasmine extract, rosehip oil, and aloe vera gel – all of which add volume, shine, and help tame those wild locks.

 - Adds volume to thinning hair